DewofyourYouth/products-list-app/README.md

 This is a simple app to manage products.
 Uses React and Redux.
 Integrated with [Redux DevTools Chrome Extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en).

-A deployed demo of the site available [here](https://elegant-golick-34c2e6.netlify.com/)
+A deployed demo of the site available [here](https://elegant-golick-34c2e6.netlify.com/) (some bug fixes waiting for deploy)

 For a YouTube demo of the app [click here](https://youtu.be/bbE4zrLrNXA)